r24xtech/GoInterfaces/README.md

 // the key field can be of any type (string, int, float,...)
 ```

 * Like a struct, an interface is created using the `type` keyword, followed by a name and the keyword `interface`.
 But instead of defining fields, we define a **method set**.
-A method set is a **list of methods** that a type must have in order to implement the inter‐face.
+A method set is a **list of methods** that a type must have in order to implement the interface.

 * If the struct has a pointer receiver on some of its methods, it is better to use it for the rest of the methods because it enables better consistency and predictability for the struct behaviors.
 * `(s Stack)` vs. `(s *Stack)`: If you want to modify the data of a receiver from the method, the receiver must be a pointer.